 - You Want to Invest Through an IRA.
 Unlike Robinhood, Webull offers three tax-advantaged retirement account options: traditional IRAs, Roth IRAs, and rollover IRAs.
 If you have yet to open an IRA or wish to transfer an existing IRA or qualifying employer-sponsored plan to a new self-directed brokerage, Webull is the clear choice between the two.

 - You Want Full Extended-Hours Trading.
 Thanks to two extended-hours trading sessions, Webull offers market access 16 hours per day on every nonholiday weekday: 4am Eastern time to 8pm Eastern time.
 If you prefer to get your orders in before or after heading to your 9-to-5 job, Webull shines.

 - You Want a Powerful Desktop Trading Setup.
-Webull has a powerful desktop trading platform with over 50 technical indicators, 12 charting options, and an active trade widget that makes it easy to adjust pricing and cancel orders on the fly.
-These features are more than enough for the casual day trader to research and execute trades quickly.
+Webull has a powerful desktop trading platform with over 50 technical indicators, 12 charting options, paper trading capabilities, and an active trade widget that makes it easy to adjust pricing and cancel orders on the fly.
+These features are more than enough for the casual day trader (or less frequent but still advanced trader) to research and execute trades quickly.